echronos/echronos/components/sched-prio-inherit/docs.md

 The second case is known as *task preemption*, or just *preemption*.

-When an interrupt occurs, first the ISR run.
+When an interrupt occurs, first the ISR runs.
 Then, depending on the platform and RTOS variant, the RTOS may either:

 1. resume the currently executing task, provided the ISR could not have possibly changed the set of runnable tasks, or